Functions of Chief Planning Office:

-Under TRAS every year 20% of villages to be selected in each Mandal and the same communicated to the concerned mandals.
+Under TRAS every year 20% of villages are to be selected in each Mandal and the same is communicated to the concerned mandals.

-In the selected villages cropped area particulars should be furnished in the pahanis by the VROs and furnish in the TRAS cards.
+In the selected villages cropped area particulars should be furnished in the pahanis by the VROs and furnished in the TRAS cards.

-In the scheme (4) TRAS cards consisting of all crops area sown figures of the current year and previous year for both seasons collected and submitted to DE&S.
+In scheme (4) TRAS cards consisting of all crops area sown figures of the current year and previous year for both seasons are collected and submitted to DE&S.